radian-software/straight.el/README.md

 different package managers), `straight.el` will helpfully disable `:ensure` whenever you include `:straight` in a `use-package` form.
 See [#425].

-#### Integration with Org

-Org expects you to run `make` in its source repository before you run it, but `straight.el` does not yet support running such build systems automatically (see [#72]).
-This presents two problems:

-* Byte-compiling Org without running `make` first produces some annoying warnings.
-* Running `make` generates a file `org-version.el` which provides the functions `org-git-version` and `org-release`.
-Thus the version of Org provided by `straight.el` does not include these functions, but the obsolete version of Org provided by Emacs (see [the FAQ][#faq/package-versions]) does.
-This can result in the obsolete version getting partially loaded, which is confusing.

-See [#211] for discussion.

-By default, `straight.el` installs a hack (namely, defining the functions `org-git-version` and `org-release` itself) whenever you ask it to install Org.
-This functionality is implemented using [`straight-use-package-prepare-functions`][#user/install/hooks].
-You can disable it by setting the value of the variable `straight-fix-org` to nil.

-Please be careful with setting `straight-vc-git-default-clone-depth`, which may break some packages' installing processes such as `elfeed` that depend on `org`.

 #### Integration with Flycheck